cmu-mars/cmu-robotics/documents/swagger-yaml/cp3-th.md

 ### POST /ready

 #### Description
-indicate to the TH that the TA is ready to recieve configuration data and continue starting up the DAS
+indicates that the SUT is ready to recieve configuration data to continue start up

 #### Responses